flamfoof/big-aws-dynamo-db-uploader/README.md

-# aacuity
+# Big AWS DynamoDB Uploader

-This is a NodeJS function to upload aacuity data to AWS DynamoDb
+This is a NodeJS function to upload large amounts of data to AWS DynamoDb slowly in a batch of 25.
+Will slowly, but surely upload everything in time...